hahakhkim/WLQ/README.md

 * Python 3.7 (Numpy 1.16.0+, Scipy 1.2.1+, and Matplotlib)

 ### Run
-The experimental results in the paper can be reproduced by running:
+The experimental results in the paper can be reproduced by simply running:
 ```
 python main.py
 ```